vincss/sleeping-linux-gsm/README.md

 ## How To use

+### !
+Important !
+The user that will run this web-server needs to have the permission to launch the command in the settings file.

 You can either :
  * Use it from binaries (easiest) :
     * Download [the latest release](https://github.com/vincss/sleeping-linux-gsm/releases)